leixingbi/ThreeStage_StreamflowPrediction_Framework/README.md

 # Nonstationary_StreamflowPredictionCodes
 Description:

-  Streamflow data for FYR and NPR basins are in the Sample.xlsx file.

   TFD-SVM zip file packed the hybrid model and stand-alone SVM codes

   IRM zip file packed the reconstruction method codes (include two parts)